 According to Norwegian mythology, the Scandinavian god Odin moved with his people to Norway from a land called Aser.
 Historians have been able to draw many similarities in the description of Aser with Azerbaijan.

 ATESHGAH- A HINDU TEMPLE IN THE MIDDLE OF EURASIA

 Built according to both Zoarashtrian as well as Hindu traditions, this used to be a place of worship frequented by Indians traveling through the legendary trade route that connected Asia with Europe.
 Abandoned in the 19th century, Ateshgah is now a musuem devoted to real life representation of the old traditions and lifestyle.
 We thoroughly enjoyed the displays here.

 Yanardag is located on a natural gas pocket causing continuous flame eruptions.
 Though an interesting phenomenon, don’t expect something extraordinary.
 We imagined it to be a large area engulfed in fire, but in reality it was a small patch.
 As we travelled in winter, the feeling of warmth was amazing but that’s about it.

-You should plan this visit close to evening as it will look more grander after sunset.
+Travel Tip: You should plan this visit close to the evening as it will look more grander after sunset.

 After a long day, time to kick back and enjoy the evening with Dolma’s, Kebab’s, Pilafs, Paklava and house special Pomegranate wine.
 Check out the must try restaurants in Baku.